 I find so many people who call my radio show confused between lust and love.
 Love is the most abused word in the human language often being used instead of what it really is lust.
 Lust can cause deep confusion and destruction.
 So often I will hear a caller say, "I am in love."
 When in reality, it is not love at all.
 Sometimes it's infatuation.
 Other times it's nothing more than raw lust.
 There are times I want to yell into the microphone at my studio and say to the caller, "Don't call it love because it's not!"

 Don't Confuse Love and Lust

-As you read this blog, I want you to really think with me on what I’m about to say.
-It may challenge your thinking and feelings, but in the end it could clear up a lot of confusion and save you from a lot of pain.
+As you read this blog, I want you to really think with me about what I'm about to say.
+It may challenge your thinking and feelings, but in the end, it could clear up a lot of confusion and save you from a lot of pain.

 I received some awesome definitions of lust from some in my radio audience:

 - Lust is selfishly dwelling on and fantasizing about sexual activities or entertaining sexually arousing thoughts with no thoughts of the other person's feelings.
 Love doesn't lust.
 (Jonathan)

 - Lust is when you look at someone with passion for their body.
 And don't really see who they truly are or who they want to be other than your trophy and toy.
 (Megan)

 - Love lasts forever, but lust only lasts for a while.
 (Deanna)

 As I researched this topic of lust, I have found many definitions.
 I have listed some below.

 - Causes the brain to produce the same reaction as if on cocaine or speed.
 Lust really is like a drug; it leaves you wanting more.
 (Dr. Jon Marsden - Director of the National Addiction Center)